 All this saving for the future and planning makes me feel weighted down.
 I’ve got so many plans for tomorrow and who I want to be that it’s hard to just be.
 This also leaves no room for inspired living.
 Ya know, when life happens (as it does) to change your desires and gives you a new life direction.
 Having all these plans, doesn’t leave much room for the ones that God may have for me.
 What is even more overwhelming, is I carry all the plans I have with me, as if I must do them all.

 I have goals from high school and my 20’s that still reside in my mind, as if I must accomplish them as well.
 I may be the only person who tries to become all the things she had hopes of becoming, and if I am good, because damn it’s exhausting!
 I still need to become the girl who can wear a bikini to pierce my belly button.
 (That one is a high school goal/plan obviously, I would never pierce my belly button now that’s so 2000’s).
 I want to have a collection of my art be on display in a gallery.
 I want to backpack across Europe.
 I want to be a published author.
-I want to own a salon.
 I want to write and illustrate a children’s book.
 I want to own a salon and spa.
 I want to be a life coach.
 I want to be a photographer.
 I want to be an interior decorator.
 I want….
 I want… I want….

 All of these ideas and plans for who I am supposed to be is totally robbing me of enjoying my life.
 It feels impossible to be and do all of these things.
 It may not be impossible, and perhaps I will accomplish them at some point, but I need the freedom to choose them again.
 Right now, in my season of life as a stay at home mother, I wake up feeling like a failure.
 It feels like I am failing myself and my dreams.
 Every day.
 Keeping all of these plans and ideas that I had for myself and my life at one point in time as ‘must do’ in my mind, doesn’t allow me to evolve and just be the person I am now.
 It doesn’t allow for new dreams and new plans.
 It doesn’t allow for me to be the person that life has shaped me to become.
 All of these rigid plans for myself, while originally constructed in love, are now hurtful.
 Those plans and dreams used to feel exciting.
 Now they feel like promises that I couldn’t keep to a girl who had big big dreams.